The A-Team: Connections to the Vietnam War

-During the Vietnam War, the A-Team were members of the 5th Special Forces Group (see the episode "West Coast Turnaround").
-In the episode "Bad Time on the Border", Colonel John "Hannibal" Smith (George Peppard), indicated that the A-Team were "ex-Green Berets".
-During the Vietnam War, the A-Team's commanding officer, Colonel Morrison, gave them orders to rob the Bank of Hanoi to help bring the war to an end.
-They succeeded in their mission, but on their return to base four days after the end of the war, they discovered that Morrison had been killed by the Viet Cong, and that his headquarters had been burned to the ground.
-This meant that the proof that the A-Team members were acting under orders had been destroyed.
-They were arrested, and imprisoned at Fort Bragg, from which they quickly escaped before they were to go to trial.
+As a back story, the members of the A-Team were originally members of the 5th Special Forces Group during the Vietnam War.
+In the episode "Bad Time on the Border", Lieutenant Colonel John "Hannibal" Smith called them "ex-Green Berets".
+Their commanding officer Colonel Morrison ordered them to rob the Bank of Hanoi to help end the war.
+They succeeded, but on their return to base four days after the end of the war, they discovered that Morrison had been killed by the enemy and his headquarters burned down, destroying the proof that the A-Team were acting under orders.
+They were arrested, and imprisoned at Fort Bragg, from which they quickly escaped before trial.

-The origin of the A-Team is directly linked to the Vietnam War, during which the team formed.
-The show's introduction in the first four seasons mentions this, accompanied by images of soldiers coming out of a helicopter in an area resembling a forest or jungle.
-Besides this, The A-Team would occasionally feature an episode in which the team came across an old ally or enemy from those war days.
-For example, the first season's final episode "A Nice Place To Visit" revolved around the team traveling to a small town to honor a fallen comrade and end up avenging his death, and in season two's "Recipe For Heavy Bread", a chance encounter leads the team to meet both the POW cook who helped them during the war, and the American officer who sold his unit out.
-Though he was affiliated with them during the war, the group's pilot "Howling Mad" Murdock was neither tried or involved in the bank robbery and is rather the group's secret member.

-An article in the New Statesman (UK) published shortly after the premiere of The A-Team in the United Kingdom, also pointed out The A-Team's connection to the Vietnam War, characterizing it as the representation of the idealization of the Vietnam War, and an example of the war slowly becoming accepted and assimilated into American culture.
+An article in the New Statesman (UK) published shortly after the premiere of The A-Team in the United Kingdom, characterized it as an idealization of the Vietnam War, and an example of the war slowly becoming accepted and assimilated into American culture.